-Winter in Canada can be a big cause of concern, especially for those who have never driven in snow.
-And even though winter officially arrives in mid-December, it’s not unlikely to see heavy snowfall, slush, and ice arrive in early November.
-As beautiful as winter in Canada can be, driving in hazardous winter conditions is totally different.
-So check out these winter driving tips to increase your safety as well as the safety of others.
+Winter in Canada can be a big cause of concern, especially if you have recently arrived in Canada and have never driven in snow.
+Even though winter officially arrives on December 21st, it’s not uncommon to see heavy snowfall, slush, and ice arrive in early November.
+As beautiful as winter in Canada can be, driving in hazardous winter conditions is much different.
+So check out these winter driving tips to increase your safety and the safety of others.

 Prepare Your Car for Winter in Canada